MOPIA Meets with Manitoba’s Conservation and Climate Minister

 If you require certification, contact MOPIA as we are offering a self-study correspondence kit right now, and hoping to have an on-line training beginning by the end of June.

-The self-study kit costs $185 (picked-up) or $195 mailed and you complete it on your own.
+The self-study kit can be picked up or mailed and you complete it on your own.
 Obtain one by emailing or calling MOPIA.
 You may order it via PayPal on our website under “Training” tab.

 MOPIA at UNEPs Ozone Secretariats 31st Meeting of the Parties in Rome, Italy, 2019

 MOPIA had a strong team attend MOP 31 in Rome, including Meghan Skorodenski, John Kubilanski, Mark Miller and Genoa de Bruin.

 See details at: